AdobeDocs/experience-manager-assets-essentials.en/help/integrate-assets-essentials-creative-cloud.md

 ## What's Next

-Now that you have  integrated the Creative Cloud applications with Assets Essentials, [integrate Adobe Workfront with Experience Manager Assets Essentials as well](integrate-assets-essentials-workfront.md).
+Now that you have  integrated the Creative Cloud applications with Assets Essentials, [integrate Adobe Workfront with Experience Manager Assets Essentials](integrate-assets-essentials-workfront.md).